 Diffusion and random walks: It would be wonderful to be able to treat the motion of photons as if it were a random walk, independent of frequency.
 Of course, a problem with this is that photons of different energies have different opacities, so it isn't completely straightforward.
-For the moment, however, let's ignore this and assume that the opacity is independent of the frequency ("gray atmosphere" approximation).
+For the moment, however, let's ignore this and assume that the opacity is independent of the frequency (this is the "gray atmosphere" approximation).
+Let us also assume that the photons scatter isotropically.

-If the photons were to simply scatter, then their progress would be a random walk.
+If the photons were simply to scatter, then their progress would be a random walk.
 Suppose that in step 1 the photon travels a distance and direction \mathbf{r}1 , in step 2 \mathbf{r}2 , and so on, in random directions but with the same distribution of distances.
 The mean location after N scatterings is zero (it has to be, due to the isotropy), but the mean square distance is